 Electronic Component Adhesives Guide

-This guide explains what design engineers need to know about selecting electronic component adhesives, a category of materials you’ll find on Gluespec.
-As their name suggests, these products are designed to bond electronic components, discrete devices that are used to build electronic circuits, to substrates.
-Typically, electronic component adhesives are used for surface-mounting parts to printed circuit boards (PCBs).
+Electronic component adhesives bond discrete devices to substrates.
+Typically, they are used for surface-mounting parts to printed circuit boards (PCBs).
 Yet they’re also used for potting and encapsulation, substrate assembly, and electronic repairs.

-The main chemistries for electronic component adhesives are epoxy, silicone, acrylic, and polyurethane.
-One-part and two-part products are available.
-Epoxies offer excellent bond strength and chemical resistance.
-Silicones combine flexibility with excellent high-temperature resistance.
-Acrylics resist vibrations and thermal cycling, and polyurethanes provide strong and flexible bonds.
-Curing for electronic component adhesives occurs with light, heat, at room temperature, or in a dual curing process.
+For each of these chemistries, one-part and two-part products are available.
+Curing can occur with light, heat, at room temperature, or in a dual curing process.
 Products that support automated metering and dispensing can be applied with greater speed and precision.

 Types of Electronic Components Adhesives